khushah/ScrabbleGame/README.md

 # Scrabble Best Word Selector

+-   Every letter has an associated score and the score of a word is comouted as the sum of the scores of its constituent letters.
+-   given a rack of 7 letters, suggests the word with the best score.

 Algorithm used

 -   From the list of words in the dictionary, generate a Hash Map wherein key value is the sorted sequence of letters in that       word and value is a list of anagrams.